|

 umbrella stands, tobacco jars, clock cases (mantel clocks)

-Turn-Teplitz is located about 50 km south of Dresden.
-It was then in
+Turn-Teplitz is located about 50 km south of Dresden, in the North Bohemian region.

 "JS" marking, stamped (with "made in Austria") or

-embossed.
-From their style, they seem to be from from the early twentieth
+Considering their style, they seem to be dating from the early twentieth

 century.